dudung/bug/content/posts/00/users.md

 url = '0003'
 authors = ['viridi']
 +++
-Some users that cross their path with me<!--more-->
+Some users that cross the path<!--more-->

 {{< users >}}